CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/06-integrate-AML-and-PowerBI.md

 # Exercise 6: Integrate Azure Machine Learning and PowerBI

-In this exercise, you can now integrate the Azure Machine Learning Model within PowerBI.
+In this exercise, you will integrate the Azure Machine Learning Model within PowerBI.
 The Azure Machine Learning exposes a REST interface which you can integrate in PowerBI.

 ### Task 1: Add Machine Learning info to the PowerBI Datamodel